pingcap/docs/tidb-in-kubernetes/maintain/backup-and-restore/backup-s3.md

       storageSize: 10Gi
     ```

 In the above two examples, all data of the TiDB cluster is exported and backed up to Amazon S3 and Ceph respectively.
 You can ignore the `region`, `acl`, `endpoint`, and `storageClass` configuration items in the Amazon S3 configuration.
-You can also leave empty the configuration item fields if you do not need to configure these items as shown in the above Ceph configuration.
+S3-compatible storage types other than Amazon S3 can also use configuration similar to that of Amazon S3.
+You can also leave the configuration item fields empty if you do not need to configure these items as shown in the above Ceph configuration.

-Amazon S3 supports the following access control list (ACL) polices:
+Amazon S3 supports the following access-control list (ACL) polices:

 * `private`
 * `public-read`